AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ### Text(`New!`)

 The Photoshop /text API supports editing one or more text layers from a Photoshop document.
-The API's are documented [here](./api/#operation/text)
+The APIs are documented [here](./api/#operation/text)

 It enables user to
 - Format text properties such as antialias, orientation and be able to edit text contents.
 (Note: Changing only the text properties will not change any character/paragraph styling)